Lyoshas/onlineStore/README.md

         ]
       }
       ```
-  - You are trying to add more products to the cart than allowed
+  - The user is trying to add more instances of the same product than allowed.
+In other words, the user is trying to exceed the 'maxOrderQuantity' parameter, which is specified on every product.
     - **Status code**: 409 Conflict
     - **Content**:
       ```JSON